How to Build A Brand (Yes You Should)

 • Evolve: The landscape shifts.
 Stay agile.
 Keep an ear to the ground and be ready to pivot as the winds of change blow.

 At the end of the day, while others jostle for space in the crowded marketplaces of the known, your brand could be shaping the contours of the unknown.
-Stake your claim, plant your flag, and watch as the world makes a beeline to see what’s on the other side.

 Stories, Not Sales Pitches: The Power of Brand Narrative